 The book of Zechariah which was written over 2500 years ago in the early part of the fifth century B.C. contains some of the most unusual and exciting prophecies in the Old Testament.
-They were written in extremely perilous times and the people of Israel were under financial, physical and emotional pressure.
-The people had to be taught how to survive and live in times such as those.
+It was a dangerous time for the people of Israel who were under financial, physical and emotional pressure.
+Someone had to teach them how to survive.

-It is important that when we look at this Study Lesson we recognize we are looking at proclamations that had relevance to the time of Israel in the fifth century as well as to our time today.
+What the prophet Zechariah told the people were important instructions.
+These instructions are important also for us.
 The book addresses the problem of the nation of Israel, the Jews, as well as the problems of Gentiles, and how God related to both Jew and Gentile.

 This is therefore not a simple book.
 It contains magnificent prophecies and gives us a clear insight into what is going to happen in the last days.
-So if you want to understand what the book of Revelation is talking about, you have to look at this book quite carefully as well as the prophecies in the book of Daniel, Malachi, and the Matthew 24 and 25 discussions by Jesus.
+Its prophecies as well as those in the books of Revelation, Daniel, Malachi, and the Matthew 24 and 25 discussions by Jesus are great instructions.
 Any prophetic doctrine that has statements which go against any of these are clearly wrong and should be discarded.

-This Study looks at some controversial matters for there are many people who like to say that even though they are Gentiles they are the successors to the nation of Israel and therefore the predicted words of God's blessing in the future belong to them.
+Some people like to say that even though they are Gentiles they have replaced the nation of Israel and therefore the predicted words of God's blessing in the future belong to them.
 They are clearly wrong.

 Then there are others that like to say that God has finished with Israel and the promises to the fathers do not apply to the people of Israel.
-Of course, the Apostle Paul swept aside those arguments as being quite fallacious.
+Of course, the Apostle Paul swept aside those arguments as being quite wrong.
 We should do the same.

-The chapter were looking at is really a turn to a new focus from chapter 7 and so one writer said:
+Our study chapter 8 has a different focus from chapter 7 and so one writer said:

 "In Zechariah 8 the focus is 180° in the other direction.
 Instead of a dirge being played in a minor key by a mournful organ, a joyful trumpet sounds as God ceases talking about sorrow, fasting and hurt over sin, and directs his attention to joy and redemption.
 Here God begins to talk about what it will be like when his people are redeemed, what it will be like on the day when fasting is turned to feasting.
 This is a tremendous picture of God's redemptive work".

-We therefore should recognize that this book of Zechariah is extremely important for our understanding of redemption and how the Second Coming of Jesus will unfold.

-But our focus in this lesson is on the coming of peace and justice brought by Messiah at His second coming.
+This book of Zechariah illustrates redemption and how the Second Coming of Jesus will unfold.
+Our focus in this Lesson is on the coming of peace and justice brought by Messiah at His second coming.
 It is noted that not all of the blessings promised would come at the return of the people of Israel from their exile in Babylon.
-The fulfillment in total awaits the yet future time.
+The fulfillment in total awaits a future time.

-The prophecies in the book are very relevant to those who would live in the last days for the Book is really divided into two parts.
+The Book is really divided into two parts.
 For background we note that the first eight chapters contain three prophecies.
 One scholar advises us on this matter of how the book is divided and how the prophecies should be looked at noting it was the rulers of the Persian Empire that allowed Judah to return home from exile: